-- the wider business, economic and market environment in which the Company operates; - the Company's business strategy and business model; - the system of governance (risk management, oversight & controls); - the financial and actuarial analysis; - the regulatory framework, requirements, and expectations relevant to it.
+- the wider business, economic and market environment in which the Company operates; - the Company's business strategy and business model; - the system of governance (risk management, oversight & controls); - · the financial and actuarial analysis; - the regulatory framework, requirements and expectations.

-For external recruits and internal persons promoted to a position in scope of the Fit and Proper Policy, superiors and human resources assess their fitness according to the specific requirements set out in the job description.
+For external recruits and internal employees promoted to a position in scope of the Fit and Proper Policy, superiors and human resources assess their fitness according to the specific requirements set out in the job description.
 The superior makes the final decision on a person's required fitness.